vvvv/The-Gray-Book/reference/getting-started/cc/introduction-for-creative-coders.md

 Any program you build with vvvv can be [exported](../../hde/exporting.md) as a proper Windows application.
 Other platforms are planned.

 ### Comfortable licensing model
-vvvv is free for non-commercial.
-Simply download, install and use it:
+vvvv is free for non-commercial use.
+Simply download, install and run it:

 - No questions asked
 - No copy-protection
 - No feature limitations
 - No mandatory registration
+- Pay per size of your business (Individual, Freelancer or SME, Big Fish)
+- You own the last version you paid for
+- Yearly or monthly payment options

-As you're starting to use vvvv for commercial projects, you [buy a monthly or yearly developer license](http://store.vvvv.org) priced affordably for indy, pro and big-fish users.
+As you're starting to use vvvv for commercial projects, you simply [buy a per-developer-seat license](http://store.vvvv.org).

 ## What you may miss
 Compared to one or the other frameworks listed above, you may miss: